Classroom Resources: Solutions

 This video investigates the composition of paint, while analyzing the fundamental chemistry principles of its main components.
 Students will learn about the differences between three common paint types, water colors, oil-based and acrylic paint as well as the chemistry of each.

-In this animation, students will witness a precipitate reaction on the particulate level to understand why a net ionic equation represents what happens in these reaction types.
+This animation explores what happens in a precipitate reaction on the particulate level.
+Students will see why writing a net ionic equation accurately represents what happens in these scenarios.
 An example of diluting a soluble solid, mixing two aqueous reactants that yield aqueous products, and mixing two aqueous reactants that yield a precipitate are part of this animation. **This video has no audio**